justinmahar/react-kindling/README.md

 ## Start Developing

-### Update `package.json`

-First thing's first.
-Open `package.json` and update all fields including the name, description, and author.

-By default the package is scoped to an npm account (e.g. `@devboldly/react-library-starter`).

-### Replacements

-In just seven easy steps, we'll make the template unique to you and your project.
+In just seven easy steps, we'll make the template your own.

-#### README Template

-This project includes a README template called `README.template.md`.
-[View it here](https://github.com/devboldly/react-library-starter/blob/master/README.template.md).

-If you'd like to use the template:
-  - Replace `README.md` with `README.template.md`
+Step 1: Replace `README.md` with `README.template.md`
-  - Fill the rest out when you're ready.

-If not, then just delete `README.template.md` and create your own `README.md`.

-#### Project Name and Identity

-Then, replace the following across the entire project, case-sensitive, in this order:
+Next, replace the following across the entire project, case-sensitive, in this order:

 1. `react-library-starter` with your GitHub project name
 1. `https://devboldly.com` with your website or a link to your GitHub